codess-aus/PL-900/Bus_value.md

 Power Automate is used to create workflows to automate within and across cloud services.
 You should use Power Automate to create flows that automate repetitive tasks like approvals, emails and copying files.
 Power Automate is used to create flows that automate repetitive tasks like approvals, emails, and copying files.
+You can create a flow in Power Automate to send an event notification via email in response to the business event of creating a new sales order.

 You should recommend Power Automate to notify support technicians when new tickets are created.
 When a ticket is stored in Dataverse, you can start an automated flow to notify the support technicians, making them aware about new tickets.